juicity/juicity/cmd/client/README.md

 - `listen` is the address that the socks5 and http server listen at.
 If you want authentication, write it like `user:pass@:1080`.
 - Optional values of `congestion_control`: cubic, bbr, new_reno.
 - `sni` can be omitted if domain is given in `server`.
 - `pinned_certchain_sha256` is the pinned hash of remote TLS certificate chain.
-You can generate it by `uicity-server generate-certchain-hash [fullchain_cert_file]`.
+You can generate it by `juicity-server generate-certchain-hash [fullchain_cert_file]`.
 See <https://github.com/juicity/juicity/issues/34>.
 - Set environment variable `QUIC_GO_ENABLE_GSO=true` to enable GSO, which can greatly improve the performance of sending and receiving packets.
 Notice that this option needs the support of NIC features.
 See more: <https://github.com/juicity/juicity/discussions/42>

 ## Arguments